 Learning Objectives

 An IT strategy is a plan of how to reach defined business and IT goals.
 It is closely connected to topics such as governance, strategy, and management in both business and IT terms.
-An IT strategy must be developed in accordance with external factors, it must be put into action, results must be measured, and the strategy must continuously be adapted to a changing environment and the experiences made.
+An IT strategy must be developed in accordance with external factors, it must be put into action, results must be measured, and the strategy must continuously be adapted to a changing environment and lessons learned.
 The IT strategy is an important tool in aligning corporate IT to business requirements.
-Important elements of an IT strategy include the contribution of IT to business value generation, applications, IT infrastructure, portfolio management and sourcing.
+Important elements of an IT strategy include the contribution of IT to business value generation, applications, IT infrastructure, portfolio management, and sourcing.

-In this course you will gain an understanding of the role of the IT strategy for a company, diving into its elements, i.e., demands the IT must meet, its organization, related processes and underlying technologies.
-Specifically, you will learn how an IT strategy is developed and will experience how the strategy lifecycle is built.
+In this course, you will gain an understanding of the role of the IT strategy for a company, diving into its elements, i.e., the demands the IT must meet, its organization, related processes, and underlying technologies.
+Specifically, you will learn how an IT strategy is developed and see how the strategy lifecycle is built.

-Starting off, the IT strategy needs to be developed.
-Based on business goals and external factors, the IT goals need to be derived.
+First, the IT strategy needs to be developed.
+Based on business goals and external factors, the strategic IT goals need to be derived.
 Subsequently, dedicated methods can be applied to support the strategy development.
 Once the strategy concept is finalized, it needs to be implemented.
-As every strategy is just as good as its implementation, aspects such as communication and change management appear to be of crucial importance here.
+As every strategy is only as good as its implementation, aspects such as communication and change management are of crucial importance here.
 After being put into action, the IT strategy must be measured.
-Here, the current IT performance is mapped against original goals and key metrics.
-Depending on the results, smaller or bigger adaptations may be necessary, which may lead to a new goal setting.
-At this point, the IT strategy lifecycle starts off again.
-Besides this dynamic perspective, this course includes specific aspects of an IT strategy, for example, typical business demands and important building blocks such as governance, risk management, enterprise architecture management, and sourcing.
+Here, the current IT performance is mapped against the original goals and key metrics.
+Depending on the results, smaller or larger adaptions may be necessary, which may lead to new goal setting.
+At this point, the IT strategy lifecycle starts over again.
+In addition to this dynamic perspective, this course includes specific aspects of an IT strategy, for example, typical business demands and important building blocks, such as governance, risk management, enterprise architecture management, and sourcing.

 Unit 1 – The Role of the IT Strategy for a Company